jvalegre/XSEDE_qsub/README.md

 # XSEDE_qsub
 Script to send jobs to Commet and Bridges on XSEDE.
-Includes multiple options such as number of processors and nodes, type of queue, account, time, etc
+Includes multiple options such as number of processors and nodes, type of queue, account, time, etc.

+*** INSTRUCTIONS ARE COMING SOON - RIGHT NOW IT'S SET-UP FOR THE PATON GROUP ***